 Yet toileting isn’t the only thing to consider with your car interior.
 Pet hair has the uncanny ability to embed itself in your car seats – and your clothes.
-The great news is, there’s heaps of inexpensive ways to avoid the pet hair on your black work pants.
+The great news is, there are heaps of inexpensive ways to avoid the pet hair on your black work pants.

-So, rather than wondering how to get dog hair out of car seats, tackle the problem before it occurs with these suggestions for pet proofing your car:
+So, rather than wondering how to get dog hair out of car seats (you’ll very likely have the cat in a crate), tackle the problem before it occurs with these suggestions for pet proofing your car:

 - A felt blanket is a cheaper, hair-attracting alternative to a pet seat cover.
-It’s easy to install (remember to tuck it into the creases to avoid it moving around) and quick to remove and wash.
+It’s easy to install and quick to remove and wash.
+Just remember to tuck it into the creases to avoid it moving around.
 Simple.

-- Having said that, a comfy water-proof pet seat cover will keep both your back and front seats hair (and dirt) free, protecting it from slobber and accidents.
-We love this convertible seat cover that doubles as a pet hammock and has openings for your seatbelts so you can attach a harness.
+- Having said that, comfy waterproof dog car seat covers will keep both your back and front seats hair (and dirt) free, protecting them from slobber and accidents.

-While a boot protector with an apron is a great way to protect your bumper from scratches as your pooch as gets in, another worthwhile option is a pet ramp.
-Let’s look at these and other types of protectors:
+While a boot protector with an apron is a great way to protect your bumper from scratches as your pooch as gets in, pet ramps are also a ponder-worthy option.
+Let’s look at pet ramps and other types of protectors:

-- Pet ramps are perfect for small pets or those who are older and might have trouble jumping into your car without using your bumper as leverage.
-Sure, they’re more expensive, but how much will it cost to repair those scratches?
+- Pet ramps are perfect for small pets and pet ramps are also useful to pets that are older.
+They’re also useful for pets that might have trouble jumping into your car without using your bumper as leverage.
+Sure, pet ramps are more expensive, but how much will it cost to repair those scratches?

 - Car door covers prevent pets from damaging your car’s trim with their nails and teeth as well as from dirt, slobber and hair.
 And they’re easy to remove when you don’t need them.